-A pool of computers from the University of Edinburgh Distributed Informatics Computing Environment (DICE)1 LAN were selected as workflow nodes for these configurations.
+LAN were selected as workflow nodes for these configurations.
 These machines are all located in the same building and are connected to the network via a 100 Mbit network connection.
-All these machines share the same hardware/operating environment: Intel Core 2 Duo with 2GB RAM running Ubuntu version 7.04.
+All these machines share the same hardware/ operating environment: Intel Core 2 Duo with 2 GB RAM running Ubuntu version 7.04.
 In addition to these matched machines, similar servers (separate machines) were chosen to act as the workflow engine, allowing us to explore the remote orchestration case and the local orchestration case.

-5.1 LAN - Remote Orchestration
+5.1 LAN-Remote Orchestration

-By moving the workflow engine outside of the LAN configuration, we can explore workflow engine to Web service $(E \rightarrow S)$ communication.
-This reflects a very common real world scenario where a particular organisation provides all of the Web services used to compose a workflow, but these services are being orchestrated remotely.
-In particular this is applicable to Cloud Computing scenarios (for example Amazon Elastic Compute Clouds2) where services are typically hosted on groups of co-located machines and where the end user requiring these services is remote.
+By moving the workflow engine outside of the LAN configuration, we can explore workflow engine to web service $(E \rightarrow S)$ communication.
+This reflects a very common real-world scenario where a particular organization provides all of the web services used to compose a workflow, but these services are being orchestrated remotely.
+In particular, this is applicable to cloud computing scenarios (for example, Amazon Elastic Compute Clouds2) where services are typically hosted on groups of colocated machines and where the end user requiring these services is remote.

-Figure 7(a) displays the mean performance benefit across each of the workflow patterns, on a LAN with 4 nodes, where all Web services are mapped to a single proxy and the workflow engine is remote from both proxies and services.
+Fig. 7a displays the mean performance benefit across each of the workflow patterns, on a LAN with four nodes, where all web services are mapped to a single proxy and the workflow engine is remote from both proxies and services.

-As one can observe from Figure 7(a), for all patterns the Circulate architecture outperforms the standard orchestration model, i.e., the mean performance benefit is larger than 1 even at low data sizes.
+As one can observe from Fig. 7a, for all patterns the Circulate architecture outperforms the standard orchestration model, i.e., the mean performance benefit is larger than 1 even at low data sizes.
 The fan-in pattern shows the greatest benefit.

-To justify, as the workflow engine lies outside the LAN where the Web services and proxies are deployed, the $E \rightarrow S$ and $E \rightarrow P$ links can be considered "expensive" WAN hops.
-As the proxy is deployed on the same LAN as the Web services it is invoking the $P \rightarrow S$ link is a less expensive LAN hop.
-Within a standard orchestration model, all data pass through a centralised workflow engine, hence all data are transferred over the expensive $E \rightarrow S$ link.
+To justify, as the workflow engine lies outside the LAN where the web services and proxies are deployed, the $E \rightarrow S$ and $E \rightarrow P$ links can be considered "expensive" WAN hops.
+As the proxy is deployed on the same LAN as the web services it is invoking the $P \rightarrow S$ link is a less expensive LAN hop.
+Within a standard orchestration model, all data pass through a centralized workflow engine, hence all data are transferred over the expensive $E \rightarrow S$ link.
 Using the Circulate architecture, most of the processing for each of the patterns takes place over the less expensive $P \rightarrow S$ link; intermediate data are housed within the proxy.
 Data are only sent over the expensive $E \rightarrow P$ link at the start of the sequence pattern and the end of all patterns.

-One can make the following observations from the LAN-scale experiments:
+One can make the following observations from the LANscale experiments.